 What are hurricanes?

-Tropical cyclones can develop from other cyclone systems such as subtropical cyclones and storms thousands of kilometres away.
-If the tropical cyclone travels polewards and becomes caught up in a front, it can become an extratropical storm.
+If the tropical cyclone travels polewards and becomes caught up in a front, it can become an extratropical or post-tropical storm.

 Hurricanes cannot form at the latitudes of the UK as they require much higher sea surface temperatures to develop than exist close to the UK.
 However, the UK is sometimes affected by extratropical storms as they move to higher latitudes, such as ex-Hurricane Ophelia in 2017.
 Occasionally, intense mid-latitude depressions can produce near hurricane strength winds; the most widely publicised such depression occurred on 16 October 1987, known as The Great Storm.

 n the image below of Ex-hurricane Ophelia, you can see how the 'eye' of the decaying hurricane has become less defined and mostly lost.
 Instead the storm has become more in line with the traditional frontal system that we often see in the UK.